Air Traffic Controller strikes are disruptive and irritating – but they are not the only source of delays.

 Fourth, modernize the infrastructure and implement SESAR (the Single European Sky ATM Research program) - Technology and infrastructure modernization is key to enhancing safety, capacity, environment and cost efficiency.

 IATA is working with ANSPs across Europe to implement this agenda.
 We are working with several countries on National Airspace Strategies (NAS).
-Poland
+Poland and Italy

 published theirs last year, and we expect France and others to do so in 2019.
 Though we wish it could, a NAS cannot guarantee air traffic controllers will never go on strike—but when these strategies are fully implemented, it does open the possibility to reduce the amount of delays and help deliver a greener, cheaper and more reliable air traffic system.